 The name of KEF’s latest all-in-one system leaves no doubt as to their heritage.
-KEF is clearly proud of the fact that its LS50 Wireless II are sequels to a product that we regarded highly enough to be a What Hi-Fi?
+The brand is clearly proud of the fact that the KEF LS50 Wireless II is a sequel to a product that we regarded highly enough to be a What Hi-Fi?
 Hall of Fame entry – and it has every right to be.

 The LS50 Wireless launched in 2016 as an active speaker system take on KEF’s legendary passive LS50 speakers.
 It's a pair of wireless stereo speakers packed with built-in amplification and streaming smarts, and their impressive execution of this appealing concept earned them a five-star review and a What Hi-Fi?
 Award.

 They weren’t perfect: they came with some control app hiccups, and the need for a cable to connect the two speakers was a small blip in an otherwise neat package.
-But not only are the new LS50 Wireless II speakers untethered, they also come with a new and improved app.
+Not only are the new KEF LS50 Wireless II speakers untethered, but they also come with a new and improved app.

-The Wireless II don’t simply address their predecessor’s imperfections, though.
+The LS50 Wireless II doesn’t simply address its predecessor’s imperfections, though.
 They have been designed to squeeze even more performance out of the familiar chassis and Uni-Q driver arrangement through the introduction of a new KEF innovation called Metamaterial Absorption Technology (MAT).

 Essentially, MAT is a clever way of absorbing sound waves that radiate from the rear of the tweeter dome so that they don’t distort the unit’s forward output.
 Physically, this technique sees a round piece of plastic with a maze-like structure placed behind the tweeter.

 Each ‘path’ in the structure is a certain size and length and ‘tuned’ to absorb a specific range of frequencies.
 KEF says that, together, the various paths effectively act as an ‘acoustic black hole’, absorbing 99 per cent of the unwanted sound.